DocCaio/DocCaio/README.md

 <div>

 ### Welcome do my  _GitHub_ :octocat:
-I'm looking for a job.
+I'm looking for a job.<br>
- I am looking for a job opportunity to contribute with my experience and where I can develop my skills.
+ I am looking for a job opportunity to contribute with my experience and where I can develop my skills.,<br> I assist users, Java script programmers and front-end developers.<br>
- I have experience like IT Assistant and IT Technical Support.
- I implement equipment installation, configurations and maintenance in hardware and software.
- I assist users, Java script programmers and front-end developers.
- I am interested in work that is remote or hybrid

 - 🔭 I am currently working on projects and improving my skills .
 - 🌱 I’m currently learning bootstrap , react, typescript and node.js .